WenLLin/SortLetter/README.md

 example:

-input string is "grgrrbgbbrg", output should be "rrrggggbbb".
+input string is "grgrrbgbbrg", output should be "rrrrggggbbb".